 How does this manifest itself in practice?
 Chatbots can deliver enhanced levels of human interaction without the associated cost.
 Capital One, for example, allows customers to ask basic questions about their bank accounts and credit cards through Skill for Echo.
 As systems become more sophisticated they are able to better mimic human speech patterns and answer questions more comprehensively.

 The importance of data

-At the more complex end of the spectrum, banks are looking to harvest the benefits of cognitive computing and machine learning.
+At the more complex end of the spectrum, institutions are looking to harvest the benefits of cognitive computing and machine learning.
 The development of increasingly complex algorithms will allow machines to mimic the human brain in how it processes information and takes action.
 To do that, it needs one thing more than anything else: data and lots of it.

 Lloyds Bank, for example, has partnered with a US Start-up called Pindrop to detect fraudulent phone calls.
 The system uses 147 different voice features which can create an audio fingerprint.
 Representatives are given a traffic light system to alert them if a call is fraudulent.
 That is then passed onto a fraud specialist.

 The machine has the ability to learn and adapt.
 They let it know if it got the call right or wrong which helps it improve its success rate.
 At the start of the trial, Pindrop estimated a success rate of 85%.
 However, as the system evolved and began learning, that rose to 95% during the trial period with Lloyds.

 Companies are in an AI arms race with fraudsters.

 Cyber criminals are developing their own algorithms to constantly probe a defence for weakness.
 In response, companies are using AI to assess vast quantities of data to ensure defences are as strong as they can be and identify an attack much more quickly.
 Indeed, AI will plug the shortfall in cyber security professionals – 1.8 million by 2022.